Frequently Asked Questions

 There are multiple options available for seniors on fixed incomes.
 The first step is to contact Connections Area Agency on Aging/LifeLong Links and speak with our Options Counselors.
 We can instruct the senior about how to enter our network of clients.
 Once the physical and financial needs have been established, we can refer seniors to appropriate payment options, which include private pay, long term insurance, or public assistance.
 For more information about in-home services or to begin the process of entering our network of clients please call us toll free at 800.432.9209.

 First of all, you need to determine at what age you'd like to retire.
 You are eligible to begin drawing your Social Security benefits at 62 years of age.
-Keep in mind that if you retire before the age of 65, you will receive less money per month.
+Keep in mind that if you retire before the age of 65, you will receive less money per month than your full retirement benefit.
 To begin receiving your Social Security benefits you must phone your local Social Security office six months prior to your retirement date.
 They will instruct you as to what steps you must take to begin receiving monthly payments.

 If you retire between the ages of 62 and 65, you will be automatically enrolled in Medicare at age 65, and you will receive your card in the mail about 3 months prior to the month of your birthday.